-- (2) It is declared that any non-conforming ADU not previously granted a conditional use permit and not given conforming status prior to June 1, 2012 or issued a certificate of conformity, shall constitute a public nuisance, and such nuisance may be abated as provided by law. - (c) Inactive applications.
+- (1) A nonconforming ADU previously granted a use permit or administrative approval may continue in use subject to the conditions of their original approval. - (c) Inactive applications.
 Consistent with state law, the Planning Department may administratively deny without prejudice any application which remains incomplete or inactive for a period of greater than ninety days or is continued at the applicant's request for more than sixty days. - (d) Violation.
-An illegal ADU is an ADU which is not an approved ADU, nonconforming ADU, or is in violation n of the Declaration of Deed Restrictions or the Declaration of Rent Restrictions.
+Except as set forth in Government Code Section 66332 and Section 18.42.040 related to unpermitted ADUs constructed prior to January 1, 2018, an illegal ADU is an ADU which is not an approved ADU, nonconforming ADU, or is in violation of the Declaration of Deed Restrictions or the Declaration of Rent Restrictions.
 The Town Manager is authorized to pursue any remedies provided by law against the owner of an illegal ADU or an ADU not maintained in conformance with this Chapter, including but not limited to: - (1) General.
 Those remedies set forth in Chapters 9.04 and 18.64 of this code; - (2) Costs.
 In any civil enforcement action, administrative or judicial, the Town is entitled to recover its attorneys' fees and costs from an owner who is determined to have an illegal ADU; - (3) Revocation of the ADU Permit; - (4) Citations issued pursuant to the Administrative Citation Procedure authorized by California Government Code, Section 53069.4; - (5) Deed Restriction/Contract.
 Any liquidated damages or stipulated penalties authorized under any deed restriction or contract executed by the owner as a condition of the issuance of the ADU permit. - (e) Enforcement.
 Failure to comply in any way with the provisions of this chapter, approved plans, or conditions for application approval constitutes grounds for the town to immediately stop work related to the noncompliance until the matter is resolved or require that the noncompliance be remediated.
 Such violation will be subject to the enforcement penalties and procedures of Chapters 9.04 and 18.64 of this code.
 (Ord.
 703 (part), 2020; Ord.
 679 (part), 2017; Ord.
 678 (part), 2016; Ord.
 641 (part), 2013; Ord.
 625 (part), 2011; Ord.
 578 §8(part), 2003).